laravel/docs/routing.md

             // Matches The "/admin/users" URL
         });
     });

 <a name="route-group-name-prefixes"></a>
 ### Route Name Prefixes

-The `name` method may be used to prefix each route name in the group with a given route name accessor.
-For example, you may want to prefix all route names within the group with `admin`:
+The `name` method may be used to prefix each route name in the group with a given string.
+For example, you may want to prefix all of the grouped route's names with `admin`.
+The given string is prefixed to the route name exactly as it is specified, so we will be sure to provide the trailing `.` character in the prefix:

     Route::name('admin.')->group(function () {
         Route::get('users', function () {
-            // Matches a call to route helper function: route('admin.users');
+            // Route assigned name "admin.users"...
         });
     });

-> Observe the DOT after `admin` in the method `name('admin.')` is required.

 <a name="route-model-binding"></a>
 ## Route Model Binding